Prism-Chat/prism-lib/README.md

 # Prism Lib

-This is the main client library used to encrypt information on the client side before even being sent to the server.
+The Prism library gives you easy to use tools built upon [libsodium](https://libsodium.gitbook.io/doc/) to perform E2E encryption from the client side!

-To use this library you can either include the Prism TypeScript file in a typescript project, or you can build a JavaScript version of the library.
+To use this library you can either include the Prism TypeScript file in a typescript project, or you can build the pure JavaScript version of the library.

 ## How to use